Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 While the Israeli intelligence failure was highlighted worldwide, less attention was paid to another similarity with 1973, the failure of U.S. (and other nations’) intelligence.
 The U.S., whose Middle East intelligence capability has long been criticized for its failures (think Saddam Hussein’s WMD, Iran’s effort to develop a nuclear weapon, and unpreparedness for the Arab Spring), was also caught unaware.
 Just days before the invasion, United States National Security Adviser Jake Sullivan said, “The Middle East is quieter today than it has been in decades.”

-Israel believed it could maintain calm by allowing humanitarian aid and providing work permits to allow thousands of Gazans to enter Israel.
+Netanyahu believed calm could be maintained by providing humanitarian aid and work permits to enable thousands of Gazans to enter Israel.
 The government mantra was “calm for calm.”
-Israel also became more complacent when Hamas began providing intelligence on PIJ.
-The government was lulled into a false sense of security with this policy as it planned to execute the invasion.
+Israel also became more complacent when Hamas began providing intelligence on Palestine Islamic Jihad (PIJ).
+With this policy, the government was lulled into a false sense of security while Hamas planned the invasion.

 Defense Minister Yoav Gallant and former IDF Chief of Staff Gadi Eizenkot had warned that the enemy was drawing inspiration from the Israeli public’s disunity and demonstrations against the government’s proposed judicial reform that included soldiers refusing to report for reserve duties if what many protestors referred to as a “coup” continued.
 Still, the government did not anticipate the attack.